 Overall, around 80% of patients benefited from TPS treatment, without any significant side effects.
 This underlines the effectiveness of TPS as a treatment option for Parkinson’s and the need for further research.

-Further information on the first Parkinson’s study can be found here: LINK and the conditions under which we treat patients with Parkinson’s in practice can be found here: LINK.
+Further information on the first Parkinson’s study can be found here: Effectiveness of TPS for Parkinson’s proven by study and the conditions under which we treat patients with Parkinson’s in practice can be found here: TPS-Therapy for Parkinson’s disease.

 We are delighted with these study results, which will now make it easier for patients with Parkinson’s to be treated effectively and safely with TPS.